Updated March 21, 2020

 Female inmates are also released at the corner of 1st Street and Lewis but only during daylight hours.
-At night, female inmates are released at City Hall, located at 400 Stewart Ave., Las Vegas, NV 89101.

 As a safety precaution, Las Vegas Detention Center does not make public when inmates will be released.
 For further information on bail, call the Las Vegas Detention Center’s bail hotline at (702) 229-6460.

 As with most jails, outsiders may not place phone calls to an inmate at the City Jail.
 Persons in custody, however, may make collect calls out to landlines.

 To set up a prepaid account so cell phones can accept phone calls from Las Vegas City Jail, contact Correctional Billing Services at 1 (800) 844-6591.